Lender review

 What credit score do you need for a Michigan First Credit Union mortgage?

 Michigan First Credit Union generally looks for a credit score around 620 on its most common loans.
 Its FHA loans can go lower — often to 580, or 500 with a larger down payment — while conventional and jumbo loans usually want higher scores.
-Individual overlays can push that higher, so 620 is the opening bid, not the final word.
+That 620 is a floor, not a promise: every lender layers on its own overlays, and approval still turns on your income, debts and the property.

 Will Michigan First Credit Union sell my mortgage after closing?